-Corequisites/Prerequisites: Completion of Computer Science I suggested and Scheduling Committee approval
+Corequisites/Prerequisites: Completion of Computer Science I suggested and Scheduling Committee approval Course fee: \$60

 Computer Science II continues the instruction begun in Computer Science I. Emphasis is placed on developing stronger programming skills as well as introducing operating system structure and concepts.
 The design and programming of innovative projects will introduce the use of programs and programming in a real-world setting.
 Three-dimensional printing will allow students to incorporate their own design into engineering a practical device.
-The primary language for development will be Java.
-Assessments are primarily project-based.
+The primary language for development will be Java and assessments are project-based.